spinfal/jekflix-template/_posts/2022-05-15-konami-code-in-vanilla-javascript.md

 ### Document keyup event listener

 After defining the keys, I created an event listener which would listen for "`keyup`" events on the document.
-This allows us to check if the correct keys were pressed or not.// konamiCode function will be explained in the next section
+This allows us to check if the correct keys were pressed or not.

 ```javascript
 document.addEventListener("keyup", (e) => konamiCode(e));